MNie/fsharp-workshops-intro/slides/index.md

 ### Format

-* 4 meetings in July
+* 4 meetings in July, each thursday
     * first - introductory talk (this one, ~45min)
     * 2nd, 3rd, 4th - combined talk + workshops (45+90 ~= 2-2.5h)
 * Each workshop will cover concepts from the preceding talk